Search form

 .: History of Taxonomic Literature II

-Taxonomic Literature: a selective guide to botanical publications and collections with dates, commentaries and types, or more commonly known as TL-2, is an indispensable and essential resource in supporting the research of systematic botanists (and zoologists).
-Likewise, TL-2 is an important reference tool in the science information field for librarians and information professionals working in botany and other life sciences fields.
-Its coverage is international, providing bibliographic analysis to works in several languages such as German, English, French, and Latin.
-Overall, TL-2 provides the most comprehensive biographical and bibliographical analysis for systematic botany literature published between 1753 and 1940 to date.
+Taxonomic Literature: a selective guide to botanical publications and collections with dates, commentaries and types, also known as TL-2, is an indispensable and essential resource that supports the research of systematic botanists and zoologists.
+In addition, TL-2 is an important reference tool in the science information field for librarians and information professionals working in Botany and other life sciences.
+Its coverage is international providing bibliographic analyses of works in many languages including English, French, German, and Latin.
+Overall, TL-2 provides the most comprehensive bibliographical and biographical coverage for systematic botany literature published between 1753 and 1940.

-The work began in the 1950's by Dutch Botanist Frans A. Stafleu (1921-1997) who kept a card index of plant taxonomist literature in support of the fourth edition of the International Code of Botanical Nomenclature and Index Nominum Genericorum.
-In 1964, a visiting botanist Gladys Webster, suggested he publish the index.
-In 1967, he published the first edition of Taxonomic Literature based on his card index.
-Then there was pressure from the international botanical community to publish an expanded and more detailed second edition.
+Work laying the foundation for TL-2 began in the 1950's when Dutch botanist Frans A. Stafleu (1921-1997) created a card index of plant taxonomic literature to aid in the editing of the fourth edition of the International Code of Botanical Nomenclature and the compilation of an Index Nominum Genericorum (an index of plant generic names).
+In 1964, the American botanist Grady Webster (1927-2005) while visiting Stafleu had occasion to consult the card index and suggested that Stafleu make his index available to all taxonomists.
+Consequently, in 1967 Stafleu published Taxonomic Literature (TL) based on this card index.
+Immediately there was pressure from the international botanical community for an expanded and more detailed second edition of this valuable guide.

-The work is organized by author in alphabetical order.
-The author entries are well organized, providing a variety of information on each botanist.
-A typical entry will have a short biography, information where the herbarium specimens are deposited, and where further information about the author can be found.
-The main part of each author entry are the publications the author has written, each one is a numbered entry in chronological order.
-Extremely useful to the researcher or librarian is information on which libraries may own a copy of the publication.
-Over 100 libraries' collections were evaluated for these volumes.
-In the back of the book, two extensive indexes are provided.
-One is an index to the titles in alphabetical order and providing the entry number.
-The other index provides access to the names found in a title entry.
+TL-2 is organized by author surname.
+Author entries provide a variety of information on each botanist.
+A typical entry will have a short biography, information as to where herbarium specimens and types are deposited, and where further information about the author can be found.
+The main part of each entry provides bibliographic details on publications by that author; each title a separate, numbered entry in chronological order.
+Extremely useful to the researcher or librarian is information as to which libraries own a copy of a given publication.
+The collections of more than 100 libraries were surveyed for TL-2.
+In the back of each of the 15 volumes two separate indices are provided; one to titles in alphabetical order and their corresponding entry number, and one to names of persons.

 To learn more about TL-2, please see: